Here is a list of frequently-asked questions (FAQs).

 Q Are visitors allowed to come along to your monthly meetings or Interest Groups?

-A Visitors can attend a maximum of three meetings – a combination of Monthly and/or Interest Group(s) without becoming a member, although we will ask for a £2.00 donation to help with expenses at our main meetings.
-If you decide to join the following month £2 will be deducted from the usual fee.
+A Visitors can attend a maximum of three meetings – a combination of Monthly and/or Interest Group(s) without becoming a member, although we will ask for a £2.00 donation to help with expenses at our main meetings plus 50p to cover the cost of refreshments.
+If you decide to join on the same day £2 will be deducted from the usual fee.
 Fees may be payable at Interest Group meetings to cover the cost of room hire or refreshments.

 Q What happens if I want to join mid-way through the year?

 A The membership year runs from 1st January through to 31st December.
-If you join after 1st May our fees our fees reduce on a pro rata basis.
+If you join during the year pro-rata fees apply.
+(See our Membership Fees document).

-A We have a ‘Cluster’ arrangement with several U3As in Derbyshire and Nottinghamshire (please take a look at our Cluster Group News page for more details about the specific U3As that are part of this arrangement) and subject to there being space in that group it is possible to attend each others groups up to a maximum of 3 Interest Groups.
-Otherwise we are currently not in a position to permit members of other U3As joining our Interest Groups.
+A We have a ‘Cluster’ arrangement with other u3as in Derbyshire and Nottinghamshire (please take a look at our Cluster Group News page for more details about the specific u3as that are part of this arrangement) and subject to there being space in that group it is possible to attend each others groups up to a maximum of 3 Interest Groups.
+Otherwise we are currently not in a position to permit members of other u3as joining our Interest Groups.

 A In such cases, persons registered as disabled would be charged, but we would waive the subscription for the carer, on the basis that they could only attend meetings and events when accompanying the disabled person.
 Otherwise they would have to pay the full amount to join in the same way as any other member.
 Proof of the registered disability (and need for a carer) would be required.